Baltimore, Maryland Population 2020

 Baltimore is the largest city in Maryland and the 26th largest city in the United States.
 The city is located in central Maryland along the Patapsco River.
 Baltimore is an independent city that is also called Baltimore City.

 The Baltimore metropolitan area is much larger, however, with a population estimated at 6.7 million.
-This makes it the 20th largest metropolitan area in the country.
+This makes it the 20th largest metro area in the country.

 Baltimore was the second city in the U.S. to reach a population of 100,000, after New York City, and it remained the second-largest city until 1850.
 Up until 1890, Baltimore was one of the top 10 most populous cities in the country with a post-World War II population approaching one million.

-While Baltimore's population has been in decline since 1950, the number of families in the downtown area has grown significantly over the last decade, with this core region growing 130% in the last ten years.
-Since 2010, new construction has turned many old commercial buildings into residences, while the average household income has grown from $45,900 to $64,100.
+While Baltimore's population has been in decline since 1950, the number of families in the downtown area has grown significantly over the last decade, with this core region growing 130% in the previous ten years.
+Since 2010, new construction has turned many old commercial buildings into residences, while the average household income has increased from $45,900 to $64,100.

 Baltimore still has a growing homeless population, particularly among young people.

-The Battle of Baltimore also took place here during the War of 1812, after Washington, D.C. was burned and the British attacked the city in 1814.
-Baltimore's harbor was successfully defended.
-Francis Scott Key, a lawyer from Maryland, was aboard one of the British ships while negotiating for the release of a prisoner, when he witnessed the attack on the city.
+The Battle of Baltimore also took place here during the War of 1812, after Washington, D.C. was burned, and the British attacked the city in 1814.
+Baltimore's harbor was defended successfully.
+Francis Scott Key, a lawyer from Maryland, was aboard one of the British ships while negotiating for the release of a prisoner when he witnessed the attack on the city.
 As he saw a massive American flag raised on the morning after the attack, he wrote "The Star-Spangled Banner," which became the country's official national anthem in 1931.

 Today, efforts are being made to revitalize the city, including the construction of the Baltimore World Trade Center, Harborplace, the National Aquarium and the Maryland Science Center.